 Giving others the power to control your being is a life wasted.
 No one but God should have the power and authority to dictate our lives.
 We should never give anyone the power of authority to see their vision of who we are above our own.
 No one can’t dictate to us our worth.
 Being respectfully assertive is a right.
 It’s a freedom, and nothing should be allowed to make us feel imprisoned in being true to our authenticity.
 It’s a release to find your power within.
-Letting go of being controlled by guilt, shame, and being able to recognize manipulation at it’s beginning start is rebirth through discernment.
+Letting go of being controlled by guilt, shame, and being able to recognize manipulation at it’s beginning is a rebirth through discernment.
 Get your power back.
 We own our peace when we own our power.
-The light bulb will click inside not of arrogance, self- centeredness, or aggression.
-Our light of our inner glow will be of an unwavering confidence that can’t be moved.
+The light bulb will click inside not of arrogance, pride, ego, self- centeredness, being combative, or aggressive.
+Our light of our inner glow will be of an unwavering confidence that can’t be moved by fear of what others thoughts and actions of others.
 It can’t be shaking by the fear of rejection.
 It can’t be modified in order to hide negative feedback from naysayers or those who were comfortable in you being a puppet in their play.
 You are you for a reason.
 Own it, and own your power.

 Get Your Power Back & Don’t Ever Search For It Again:

 - Know your identity, and don’t allow it to be defined by external circumstances or factors.

 - Stop taking on others emotions and over apologizing of things that’s not your fault.